 - 2 cloves garlic

-- 1 carrot
+- 150 g carrot

-- ½ a box of Japanese Curry Roux (approx 100g)
+- ½ a box of Japanese curry roux approx 100g per ½ box

-- Your choice of secret ingredients (I used red wine, coffee, dark chocolate, soy sauce - all optional!)
+- your choice of secret ingredients I used red wine, coffee, dark chocolate, soy sauce – all optional!

 Instructions

-Caramelizing the onions
+Caramelizing the onions (optional)

-(Optional step.
-If you don't want to caramelize onion, then skip these steps and fry the onion in the pot with the butter and fry for 5-10 mins before adding the garlic and meat.)
+- Thinly slice 300 g yellow onion.
+(The thinner the slices, the quicker they'll cook.)
+If you don't want to caramelize the onion, skip these steps and fry it later in the pot with the butter before adding the garlic and meat.

 - Reduce the heat to low and continue cook for another 20-30 minutes, stir every few minutes prevent burning.
 (If the onions stick to the pan, add 1-2 tsp of water at a time to help unstick them.)

 - While they're cooking, prepare the rest of the ingredients.
-Once they're complete they should look something like this:
+Once they're complete, they should look something like this:

 Making the curry